shadowman357/RoboRecom/README.md

+Update 3-21-25 : A small bug has been found - to open battle capsules, be sure to attack them using the L/R shoulder buttons.
+Choosing a weapon from the battle menu doesn't work.
+This is being investigated and will be corrected!
+This only affects opening battle capsules and nothing else.

 Current Status: Final Version 1.0 Released!
 Final release contains two versions - Hard Type and Content - See descriptions on release page